Chow Mein (with beansprouts)

 Ingredients For Chow Mein With Beansprouts

+This Chinese takeaway style chow mein with beansprouts uses dry noodles like the ones used in many restaurants.
 If you’re lucky enough to have a Chinese supermarket nearby, you’ll find huge boxes of lucky boat brand noodles that you can use to make chow mein.
-These noodles are used in many takeaways, and you can buy the same noodles in smaller amounts now online too.
-I’ve also had some success with lion brand noodles.
+These noodles are commonly used, and you can buy the same noodles in smaller amounts now online too.

 How To Make Chow Mein With Beansprouts

-To make chow mein with beansprouts, the dried nest of noodles is soaked in freshly boiled water until just softened, then drained and set aside to cool.
-Onions and beansprouts are then fried in hot oil along with the noodles, with dark soy sauce added for colour.
-Light soy sauce, sugar, MSG and white pepper add flavour, and spring onions add a fresh finish.
+To make chow mein with beansprouts, dry noodles are soaked in freshly boiled water until just softened, then drained and set aside to cool.
+Onions and beansprouts are fried in hot oil along with the noodles, with dark soy sauce added for colour.
+Light soy sauce, sugar, MSG and white pepper add flavour, and spring onions add freshness before the noodles are finished with a dash of rice wine and sesame oil or aromatic oil.

 Step 1: Soak The Noodles

-Add the dry egg noodle nest to a bowl.
+Add the dry noodle nest to a bowl.
 Cover with boiling water.
 Stand for 2-3 minutes until the noodles are just softened.
 Separate with a chopstick.
-Drain and set aside to cool.
+Rinse briefly with cold water, drain and set aside to cool.

 Step 2: Fry The Noodles